 6 Most Dangerous Snakes in Florida

-Although the Sunshine State provides a home for fifty or so different types, there are only really 6 species of dangerous snakes in Florida.
-These have venomous bites, which can harm humans, and they should be avoided.
+Although the Sunshine State is home to 50 or so different types of snakes, there are only six species of that can be considered dangerous in Florida.
+These have venomous bites that can harm humans, and should be avoided.

-If you do receive a bite from a dangerous snake, for whatever reason, you will need to get medical attention at your nearest medical facility as quickly as possible - the only effective treatment for a venomous snakebite is to receive antivenin.
+If you do receive a bite from a venomous snake, for whatever reason, seek medical attention as quickly as possible.
+The only effective treatment for a venomous snake bite is to receive antivenin.

 With all of the above in mind, here are the 6 most dangerous snakes in Florida.